 Recently many users have shared stories with me about successes they had with our ‘buy cheap calls’ pre-defined report.
 This report is located on our scanner.
 The main component in that scanner is the ATR filter.
-So I thought it could be a good opportunity to share more information about the ATR filter in Option Samurai and how to use it.
+So, I thought it could be a good opportunity to share more information about the ATR filter in Option Samurai and how to use it.

 What is ATR

 ATR or Average True Range is a technical analysis indicator to measure volatility of an asset.
 Originally developed by J Welled Wilder for commodities, it has gained popularity among technical analysts and is now widely used.
-The goal of the indicator is to find the “true” movement range for a stock in order to assess its volatility.
+The goal of the indicator is to find the “true” movement range for a stock to assess its volatility.

 The calculation of the True Range (TR) is:

 TR = The maximum of:

 - Current High – Current Low